acwilson96/viagogo-coding-challenge/README.md

   * `-v` to have verbose output of world generation.
   * `-m` to have the World coordinates printed on creation.
 (Shows minimal data about existence of Events)
 * Enter `m` at any point to see the map.
+* Enter `Event` to query a specific event number.
+(Useful for validating event tickets/location)

 ## Future Thoughts